softwarepub/hermes/docs/adr/0001-use-SWORD-interfaces-for-deposit.md

 ## Considered Options

 * - Use wrapper libraries for target systems, e.g.[Zenodraft for Zenodo](https://github.com/zenodraft/zenodraft) - may need to be adapted for InvenioRDM proper - or [pyDataverse](https://pypi.org/project/pyDataverse/)
-* - Use [SWORD](https://sword.cottagelabs.com/), either via API endpoints or wrapper library
+* - Use [SWORD](https://sword.cottagelabs.com/), either via API endpoints or wrapper library, as one way to deposit metadata in addition to more generic ways

 ## Decision Outcome